Potential studies: Why plants – like people – need regular health checks

 • Where do unnecessary energy losses occur?

-• Which process engineering degrees of freedom are not yet being used?
+• Which procedural degrees of freedom are available or can be created?
+Which ones cannot yet be used?

-The evaluation of historical process data and targeted measurements provide a clear picture of the actual system status.
+The evaluation of historical process data and targeted, supplementary measurements provide a clear picture of the actual system status.
 This allows weak points to be identified before they have a negative impact on efficiency, costs or operational safety.

 Recognize symptoms before problems arise